 "The biggest economic damage would be if we got the reputation of protecting frauds.
 Austrians don't find this necessary and I have spoken with bank managers who also don't find it necessary," he said.

 Austria, the last EU holdout on bank secrecy, said on Friday it was ready for talks as long as banking secrecy for Austrians is preserved, and detailed its three main concerns.

 Vienna had been isolated on this after Luxembourg changed tack this month.

 Austrian banks at times use banking secrecy as a marketing tool, but foreign deposits do not play as much of a role as they do in major offshore centres such as Cyrpus and Luxembourg.

 EU citizens have about 35 billion euros ($46 billion) in Austrian deposits, a tenth of the total, while foreigners have 53 billion euros in banks in Austria, the central bank says.

 Austria now has banks withhold tax on EU citizens' interest income and returns the money anonymously to home countries.

-After weeks of wrangling, Faymann's center-left Social Democrats and their center-right People's Party coalition partners have laid out priorities for EU talks on an accord starting next week.
+After weeks of wrangling, Faymann's centre-left Social Democrats and their centre-right People's Party coalition partners have laid out priorities for EU talks on an accord starting next week.

-Finance Minister Maria Fekter, who had taken the hardest line in defense of Austrian banking secrecy, said she supported the joint position, which cites three points of "decisive relevance" for Austria.
+Finance Minister Maria Fekter, who had taken the hardest line in defence of Austrian banking secrecy, said she supported the joint position, which cites three points of "decisive relevance" for Austria.

 Vienna wants negotiations to require an exchange of bank account data at least in line with Organisation for Economic Cooperation and Development (OECD) standards, reveal owners of trusts and mailbox companies, and take into account bilateral tax deals it already struck with Switzerland and Liechtenstein.